What is a donation receipt?

 Silent auction receipts should be provided to every silent auction attendee who leaves the event with items they purchased.
 The receipt should include the name of the organization and the date of the event, as well as the names and values of each item purchased by the attendee.

 Donation receipts contain valuable information donors will appreciate having once tax season arrives.
+You can create compelling receipt templates that help you save time and ensure you’re including the most important information.

 - Love To Know post: Charitable Donation Receipt